HughP/MLKA-Bash-data/README.md

 - [ ] 0.4 Hook up carpalx
 - [ ] 0.5 Consider switching from CSVfix to [CSVkit](https://github.com/onyxfish/csvkit) the commands are not the same.
 But it seems the power is better with CSVkit.
 CSVkit is on github but is not in a brew tap.
 A fuller analysis should be done by looking at the issues and features.
 Documentation is here: http://csvkit.readthedocs.org/en/0.9.1/

+##List of files
+_The purpose of this section is to list the kinds of files and the qantitiy of files which are created and used durring the data processing process.
+There are two kinds of files: those we start off with, and those which are generated along the way._

+###Files we start off with

+####Corpus Data
+* metadata file for corups.
+* no touch copy of corpus.
+* working copy of corpus.

+####Character Transforms
+* global Unicode to nfd mapping .map file.
+* global Typographical clean up. .map file to support the removal of typographical characters.
+* Corpus based clean up.
+* .map file for each keyboard layout to transform the text to ASCII.

+####Keybords
+* metadata file for keyboard.
+* text description for keyboard (how it works).
+* .kmn file for keyboard
+* .kmx file for keyboard
+* image of keyboard layout for layout.
+* Base image of keyboard for heatmap.
+* .keylayout file for keyboard.

+###Files Produced

+####Corpus Data

+* Each working copy of each corpus has initial count: -d, -u, -c, -d -m,-m (6 files)
+* Each working copy of each corpus has second count: -d, -u, -c, -d -m,-m (6 files) -following the removal of SFM
+* Each working copy of each corpus has third count: -d, -u, -c, -d -m,-m (6 files) -following the removal of typographical characters.
+* Each working copy of each corpus has fourth count: -d, -u, -c, -d -m,-m (6 files) -following the conversion of Unicode text to ASCII equivelent for keyboard analysis.

+* list of characters to be removed from text.

+####Character Transforms

+* .map file to support the removal of untypeable characters.
+* global unicode to nfd compiled mapping .tec file.
+* list of characters to be removed from text.
+* .tec file for each keyboard layout to transform the text to ASCII.
+* .tec file to implement the removal of untypeable characters.
+* .tec file to implement the conversions the typographical characters.

+####Keybords

+* image of keyboard for heatmap sample text.
+* image of keyboard for heatmap full text.
+* list of all characters supported by keyboard.

 ##Notes